 Credit Ratings.
-At March 15, 2023, consolidated obligations were rated AA+/A-1+ by S&P Global Ratings (S&P) and Aaa/P-1 by Moody's Investors Service (Moody's).
+At March 15, 2024, consolidated obligations were rated AA+/A-1+ by S&P Global Ratings (S&P) and Aaa/P-1 by Moody's Investors Service (Moody's).
 These ratings reflect the FHLBanks' status as GSEs and indicate that these rating agencies believe the FHLBanks have the capacity to meet their commitments to pay principal and interest on consolidated obligations.
 The FHLBanks' consolidated obligations have historically received the same credit rating as the government bond credit rating of the United States, even though the consolidated obligations are not obligations of the United States and are not guaranteed by the United States.
+In addition to ratings on the FHLBanks' consolidated obligations, each FHLBank is rated individually by S&P and Moody's.
 S&P, Moody's, or other rating organizations could downgrade or upgrade the credit rating of the U.S. government and GSEs, including the FHLBanks and their consolidated obligations.
 Investors should note that a rating issued by a nationally recognized statistical rating organization is not a recommendation to buy, sell, or hold securities, and that the ratings may be revised or withdrawn by a nationally recognized statistical rating organization at any time.
 Investors should evaluate the rating of each nationally recognized statistical rating organization independently.
-Investors should not take the historical or current ratings of the FHLBanks and their consolidated obligations as an indication of future ratings for the FHLBanks or their consolidated obligations.
+Investors should not take the historical or current ratings of the FHLBanks or their consolidated obligations as an indication of future ratings for the FHLBanks and their consolidated obligations.
+(See Financial Discussion and Analysis - External Credit Ratings for more information.)

 Interest Rates.
 Consolidated obligations can be issued with either fixed-rate coupon payment terms or variable-rate coupon payment terms that are indexed to specified indices, such as SOFR.
-The FHLBanks may issue variable-rate consolidated bonds and simultaneously execute interest-rate swaps to hedge the basis risk of the variable-rate debt.
+The FHLBanks may issue variable-rate consolidated bonds and simultaneously execute interest-rate swaps to manage the interest-rate risk of the variable-rate debt.
 (See Note 7 - Derivatives and Hedging Activities to the accompanying combined financial statements.)